All Products

 Usage notes

-• Only ACK clusters that use the Terway network plug-in are supported.
-For more information about how to check the network plug-in type, see Container network FAQs.
+• Only ACK clusters that use the Terway network plugin are supported.
+To check the network plugin type, see Container Network FAQ.

 Supported regions and zones

-Supported regions and zones on the public cloud
+Supported regions and zones in the public cloud

 Region